 A combination of these physical issues can lead to changes in an individual’s self-image.
 This shift in self-image can adversely affect self-esteem and the ability to carry on with daily activities.

-It’s important to note that because the majority of damage is limited to the front of the vertebral column, the fracture is usually stable and rarely associated with any nerve or spinal cord damage.
+- Stable fractures: In these cases, the fractured bone typically does not move out of place.
+Because the majority of damage is limited to the front of the vertebral column, the fracture is usually stable and rarely associated with any nerve or spinal cord damage.

 Learn more about possible complications of spine surgery.